 - Using another's password for access is prohibited.

 2) All GCS network traffic and computer use can and will be monitored.
 There is NO expectation of privacy when using a GSC computer.
 This includes web-browsing, email, software implementation, chatting, video and audio streaming, and any other application.

-3) GCS makes no warranties of any kind, either express or impled, that the functions of the services provided by or through the system network will be error-free or without defect.
+3) GCS makes no warranties of any kind, either express or implied, that the functions of the services provided by or through the system network will be error-free or without defect.
 GCS will not be responsible for any damage users may suffer including, but not limited to, loss of data or interruptions of service.
-GCS is not responsible for the acuracy or quality of the information obtained through or stored on the network.
+GCS is not responsible for the accuracy or quality of the information obtained through or stored on the network.
 GCS will not be responsible for financial obligations arising through the unauthorized use of the network.
-Users will indemify and hold GCS harmless from any losses sustained as the result of intentional misuse of the network by the user.
+Users will indemnify and hold GCS harmless from any losses sustained as the result of intentional misuse of the network by the user.

 4) At the present time, GCS will NOT issue individual student email accounts.

 The Richland webmaster will make every effort to monitor external links that take the user beyond the core Richland website to ensure they are valid, accurate and appropriate to the GCS web usage goals.
 However, users should be aware that the content of external websites can change quickly, and the webmaster may not be able to respond immediately to these changes.
-Likewise, as is the nature of the Internet, external websites may contain content such as advertisements and links to further websites that may not be endorsed by Richland or GCS.
+Likewise, as is the nature of the )nternet, external websites may contain content such as advertisements and links to further websites that may not be endorsed by Richland or GCS.
 In many ways, visiting external links is the electronic equivalent of leaving campus helpful for broadening skills and knowledge, but also involving factors that necessitate a joint effort between staff, parents and students to ensure safety and appropriate conduct.

 To help users differentiate between Richland webpages and external websites, all webpages monitored by the Richland webmaster will display a small Richland logo in the address bar of the web browser: .